germanDV/germanDV.github.io/entries/published/go-and-postgres.md

 }
 ```

-Thanks to the possibility of `defer tx.Rollback()`, I personally don't see `pgx.BeginFunc` as a huge
-improvement or a much better option, but one could argue it is more readable since deferring the
-rollback could look strange, and some might like that they don't have to manually call commit.

 ## End

 I have handpicked a few things from pgx that I think are especially useful and not necessarily super clear in the documentation.